noacs-io/audit-filters-ofi-performance/Study-plan.md

 It seems as if certain audit filters do not associate with OFIs. [@lewis2017delay] Trauma is a great burden globally and costs a lot for society, which is why OFIs are of such importance in trauma care development.
 And while audit filters are good indicators of standard care, it is crucial that it

 There have been promising studies showing a reduction in preventable deaths after the use of audit filters in the clinical practice.
-However, it is still not known how good audit filters are as a tool for identifying OFIs
+However, it is still not known how good audit filters are as a tool for predicting OFIs

 Methods
 =======